 Elongation

-The elongation step is dependent on DNA polymerase.
-Taq polymerase shows highest activity at the temperature range of 75-78 oC.
-The ssDNA/primer solution is thus heated to 72oC.
+The ssDNA/primer solution is heated to 72oC.
 In the presence of the heat stable polymerase, PCR buffer, dNTP’s and magnesium (Mg2+) molecules, the replication procedure begins.
-At this step, the primers are getting extended towards each other and anneal with the template DNA.
 With each repetition of this cycle, the target is doubled and soon, after about 30 cycles, the reaction will yield in excess of 1 million copies of the target DNA fragment.

 Use of PCR